deliveroo/deliveroo.engineering/_posts/2019-02-05-improving-stream-data-quality-with-protobuf-schema-validation.md

 To get around this, we implemented a method for the Producer API to quickly adapt to the latest schemas, by again making use of the Protobuf FileDescriptor API.
 This method of schema distribution generates a master binary schema file which can be loaded dynamically from Amazon S3.
-When a new schema version is committed to master, the latest version is copied to S3, and then the Producer API picks up the new schema without any downtime.
-This new method now forms part of a two pronged approach for the distribution of schema information for clients, and gives developers a choice on which method suits them best.
+When a new schema version is committed to master, the latest file is copied to S3, and then the Producer API is notified through its `/refresh` endpoint.
+This allows the API to stay up to date without any downtime.

+This new dynamic method now forms part of a two pronged approach for the distribution of schema information for clients, and gives developers a choice on which method suits them best.
 Since the Producer API use case transpired, we have since introduced some consumer applications which also make use of the dynamic model.

 <figure>
 ![Data flow](/images/posts/proto-schema-registry/proto-layout.png)